kormax/apple-enhanced-contactless-polling/README.md

 (ENTRY) -> A -> ECP_A -> F -> A -> ECP_A -> F -> (DECISION) -> A -> (RESPONSE)
 ```

+<sub>Characters A, B, and F were used in examples as a shorthand for full polling frame names: WUPA, WUPB, SENSF_REQ respectively.
+ECP frame has different values depending on a use case _A/B suffix refers to modulation used. </sub>

 In conclusion, it seems that if reader is polling for:
 * 1 technology, decision is made after third poll, response is given on the fourth;
 * 2 technologies, decision is made after the second polling loop, while the response is given on the third.